 If you are a paid professional and you are ready for a higher level of competition, then the AQHA open division is for you!

 Through youth and amateur competition, you have the opportunity to learn new skills and grow at your own pace in new events.
-You can even try a new event as an open limited rider and still show in youth or amateur if you have earned enough money to graduate out of a Novice class!
+You can even try a new event as an open limited rider and still show in youth or amateur if you have earned enough money to graduate out of a Level 1 class!

 As an amateur competitor, you must meet ownership requirements if you plan to compete in an open class.
 If you are a youth competitor, you can show another person’s horse in the open division but showing in this division could jeopardize your future amateur status.
 Check the AQHA Official Handbook of Rules and Regulations for complete ownership regulations.